-With intrauterine insemination (IUI), also referred to as artificial insemination, millions of sperm are placed directly into the uterus when the woman is most fertile, immediately prior to and during ovulation.
+With intrauterine insemination (IUI) or artificial insemination (AI), millions of sperm are placed directly into the uterus when a woman is most fertile, immediately prior to and during ovulation.
 Fertility Specialists at our artificial insemination clinics in Atlanta will identify people who benefit from IUI and will comprehensively review IUI success rates, donor IUI, how IUI is performed and other topics that are summarized below.

 IUI Atlanta Overview

 The sperm cells are placed in a special solution that supports their health and facilitates the separation of the normal sperm from the sluggish and non-motile sperm.
 The motile sperm are then concentrated into a small volume, and placed high into the uterine cavity with a special catheter that is passed through the cervix (so called intrauterine insemination, or IUI).
 This improves the chances for conception.
 IUI may be performed with or without the use of fertility drugs by the woman.

 People who Benefit from IUI include:

 - Couples with no known cause of infertility

 - Couples in which the male has mild to moderate decreased semen quality